thenumbernine/symmath-lua/README.contents.md

 ``` sh
 symmath " print ( Matrix { { u ^ 2 + 1, u * v } , { u * v , v ^ 2 + 1 } } : inverse ( ) ) "
 ```

+If you would like to use the benefits of shorthand lambdas of the [Lua langfix](https://github.com/thenumbernine/langfix-lua) then install its shell script and simply replace the `lua -lext` in `symmath` with `rua`.

 ## SymMath Local Browser Interface